Sleaford and North Hykeham (UK Parliament constituency): 2017–present

 At the 2017 general election, Johnson won a majority of 25,237 votes; this was the second-largest majority of any seat in the East Midlands region (after Leicester South.
 Johnson's 42,245 votes were the greatest tally for her party in that election.
 The majority in percentage was surpassed by six candidates of the same party.
 At the 2019 general election, the Conservatives increased their majority further to 32,565.
 This was the largest Conservative majority (measured by number of votes) at the election, and the largest majority of any seat in the East Midlands.

-The seat is overweight in electorate meaning each elector's potential vote counts for about 15% less than the smallest mainland seats and each potential vote has 24.4% of the potential effect as the remote seat covering Na h-Eileanan an Iar (the Western Isles or Outer Hebrides).
+The seat was overweight in electorate meaning each elector's potential vote counts for about 15% less than the smallest mainland seats and each potential vote has 24.4% of the potential effect as the remote seat covering Na h-Eileanan an Iar (the Western Isles or Outer Hebrides).
 A seat consisting of the latter seat multiplied by four times its electorate would, narrowly, be smaller than this seat's adult eligible voters (electorate).